Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Generic model

 \subsection{System Model}

-The Cloud-Edge Continuum system comprises diverse resources distributed across multiple layers, including IoT devices, edge/fog nodes, and central clouds.
-These resources differ in computational power, memory, and network capabilities.
+In the Cloud-Edge Continuum, distributed resources differ in computational power, memory, and network capabilities.
 Managing resources in this environment involves allocating application components to the available resources to optimize performance while meeting QoS requirements.